1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What foods cause bloating?

-Common triggers include beans, broccoli, cabbage, dairy products, and foods containing artificial sweeteners.
+Common triggers may include beans, broccoli, cabbage, dairy products and foods that contain artificial sweeteners.

-Dr. Scott may order breath tests (for SIBO or lactose intolerance), blood work, stool studies, or imaging scans such as ultrasound to pinpoint the underlying issue.
+Dr. Scott can order a breath analysis (SIBO or lactose intolerance), blood test, stool cultures, or scans (ultrasound) to determine the underlying cause.

 Related Blogs